HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

 Your future solves may take a few hours and and require pencil and paper, but they will not require internet access.
 This is a tutorial about inventing sequences, not memorizing them.
 Thus, whenever we show specific move sequences, they will solve a different, freely available online puzzle- if you want cubey victory, you will then have to work out analogous cubey sequences.

-//Fundamentally, this blog post is about "How do I construct a sequence of moves which only affects a few pieces on a rubik's cube?

 But first, an aside.
 If you have read other guides on rubiks cubes, you may have three sticky ideas in your head: one good and two bad.
 The good idea is that we don't need to solve stickers- we need to solve pieces.
 Each sticker is attached to a piece, and a sticker that is on the right colored side does you no good if other stickers on the same piece are on the wrong colored sides.
 Now, the bad ideas: someone may have taught you that "the centers never move."
 Nonsense- hold the top and bottom layers fixed, and turn the middle layer!
 Look- the centers moved.
 This sort of turn is important to _easily_ solving the cube.
 It's a different way of looking at the same problem, but the difference is important.
 Second, you probably were taught to solve the cube layer by layer.
 This is one of the _fastest_ ways to solve a cube, but it is not the easiest to invent: it is much easier to solve corners, then edges, and then centers.